 All you need is acrylic paint, watercolor, spray bottle with water and a surface of your background.

-First, if your background isn’t originally white, put a layer of white acrylic paint and let it dry.
+If your original background isn’t white, put a layer of white acrylic paint and let it dry.
 My background was initially white.

 I added an extra layer of white paint.
 But didn’t wait for it to dry.

 Pick a Colorful Palette That Complements Your Scene

 After that, choose which watercolors you want to use.
 Don’t pick colors that don’t mix well.